shadiakiki1986/zboota-server-nodejs/README.md

 Running a single test

     node node_modules/mocha/bin/mocha --timeout 120000 -g "mechanique from web"

+or with npm 5.3.0 and the release of `npx`

+    npx mocha --timeout 120000 -g "mechanique from web"

 or edit the `describe` function call in the test file to be `describe.only`